Richtersveld: Climate

 The Richtersveld is characterized by harsh summer temperatures which have been recorded to reach approximately 53 C in mid-summer.
 Nights are cool and bring with them heavy dew.
 With water being scarce, life in the Richtersveld depends on moisture from the early morning fog.
 Locals call it 'Ihuries' or 'Malmokkies' and it makes survival possible for a range of small reptiles, birds and mammals.
 Temperatures drop between April and May to more temperate levels, however, through June - August the nights grow much colder.
 Strong gale-force winds often pick up in the winter and these cause sandstorms.
 The wind is often cold due to the influence from the Atlantic Ocean in the west.

 The Richtersfeld is a transitional zone between the coastal Succulent Karoo ecoregion in the west, and the drier Nama Karoo to the east.
 Rainfall in the Richtersveld varies from 5 mm per annum in the east to 200 mm per annum in the west.
 The western mountainous region receives mainly winter rainfall as well as life-giving mists from the ocean.
 The eastern area along the Orange River is drier and the rain more often arrives in summer, often as large thunderstorms.
 By late August through to early October spring arrives with a vast floral blooming of daisy species (Osteospermum) and "vygies" (Lampranthus), namely in Namaqualand.

 Wildlife

 The Richtersveld offers habitats for a diverse range of mammal, reptile, and bird species.
 These include the Grey rhebok, Duiker, Steenbok, Klipspringer, Hartmann's mountain zebra, Chacma baboon, Vervet monkey, Caracal and the African leopard.
 Reptiles include snakes such as the Puff adder, Black Spitting Cobra, and the Nama Tiger Snake, and lizards which mainly comprise species of Agama.
-Species of weaver birds, doves, and Guineafowl are often found inland, although bird species become more diverse during the rainier seasons.
+Species of weaver birds, doves, and Guineafowl are often found inland, although bird species become more diverse during the rainier winter season.
 The threatened Richtersveld katydid (Africariola longicauda) is endemic to the area.
 In addition there are several species of spiders and scorpions.

 Plant life

-Approximately 4 849 plant species, 40 percent of which are endemic, have been documented in the Richtersveld and comprise mainly succulent and aloe species.
+Approximately 4,849 plant species, 40 percent of which are endemic, have been documented in the Richtersveld and comprise mainly succulent and aloe species.